GionDesign/Strapi-Heroku-Hosted-Base-Template/README.md

   - DATABASE_PASSWORD
   - DATABASE_PORT

+## To Run locally
+In order to run locally you need to:
+- clone repo
+- create the `.env` file in the main directory as mentioned above
+- populate the required database fields
+- populate the required cloudinary fields
+- run `yarn install` to build modules
+- run `yarn develop` to start the local server
+  - ***if the database credentials are not configured there will be a build error**
+  - ***if cloudinary credentials are not configured there will be no media content and will cause an error**

 ## UPDATE:
 - (24/02/2021) Updated to Strapi v 3.5.0
   - This new version also includes Sentry Plugin usage